 When disputes arise between individuals or groups, they can be very destructive.
 Important choices need to be made as to how and when to intervene.
 It is important to determine when the parties are able to resolve the dispute themselves, when they need assistance, and the form that that assistance should take.

 In Mediation: Breaking the Impasse the skills, techniques and strategies from the Negotiating and Influencing Skills Program will be expanded upon and enhanced by developing an understanding of the process of assisted negotiation in both two party and multiple party negotiations.
 The participants will learn how to apply all three parts of the MIT/Harvard Method to resolving seemingly impossible disputes and be able to practice all of the skills necessary to develop optimal solutions.

-This is a required course for the Certificate in Negotiation and Conflict Resolution and it is highly recommended that participants take the Become a Master Negotiator workshop before the Mediation: Breaking the Impasse workshop.
+It is highly recommended that participants take the Become a Master Negotiator workshop before the Mediation: Breaking the Impasse workshop.

 Who Should Attend